jwd2a/justindav.is/_posts/2014/2014-11-01-review-asus-pb278q-lcd-monitor.md

 ---
 layout: post
 title: "Review: Asus PB278 Dual Monitor Setup"
+summary: "Recently, I upgraded my monitors at home, to a pair of Asus PB278Qs.
+These ultra-HD monitors are absolutely gorgeous, and over half the price of Apple's Thunderbolt displays."
 ---

 I recently upgraded my monitor situation at the house, moving from a 37″ VISIO TV (I know, right?) to a set of dual 27″ monitors.
 I was looking for something with higher resolution, and also wanted the dual setup to give me more space for working.